 The cost of such promo would, of course, be compensated for elsewhere, like a higher interest rate on your car loan.
 In the end, you don’t get to save money from the free one-year auto insurance.

 Comparing quotes through professional brokers is the cheapest way to get car insurance.
 An independent comparison platform such as Moneymax allows you to save money on insurance by up to 30%.

 Various insurance policies are gathered from the top providers in the country, enabling buyers to compare prices and choose the policy that offers the best coverage at the lowest cost.
 Using the car insurance comparison service comes at no cost.

-Variety of Car Insurance Options
+Criteria #3: Variety of Insurance Options

-Banks and Dealers: Too Limited Choices
+Banks and Dealers: Limited Choices

-Banks and auto dealers don’t provide as many options for car insurance providers as online brokers do.
+Banks and auto dealers don’t provide as many options for insurance providers as online brokers do.
 Your choices are limited only to the bank’s or dealer’s accredited insurance firms.
 There’s no opportunity to compare the insurance policies of different providers.